FlaringK/UHC-POV-Cam/README.md

 A port of [madman-bob](https://github.com/madman-bob/Homestuck-POV-Cam)'s Homestuck POV Cam Chrome extension to the UHC.

-~~This mod will unfortunately bug out with multiple tabs, only the furthest right tab will display the correct timeline links~~ This issue has been fixed.

 This mod is unfinished, as you can probably tell by the version.

 TODO:
-- Enable hover text
 - Remove the need for a full reload when changing options
 - Fix Start over / go back bug

 ## Changelog

+### v0.4
+- Added hover text
+- Fixed styling on Collide

 ### v0.3